 A year ago, Jim had proposed to his girlfriend Jenny and she accepted.
 When the wedding plans were well underway it all seemed to have overwhelmed him – he no longer felt in charge of his life.
 Asked was it something in particular that overwhelmed him and not just the wedding plans, he said Jenny had become pregnant with an unplanned pregnancy and he had doubts about his ability to be a father – was he mature enough?
 All his friends were still living the single life and enjoying it.

 Initially Jim thought that the anxiety and feelings of panic had only applied to his personal life and that his professional life was going well.
 On closer investigation in counselling sessions, he could identify times at work when the sense of panic was rising.
 He realised that when he thought of getting married, buying a house and becoming a father, he felt overwhelmed with anxiety and panic.

 Jim was clear that he loved Jenny, what he was not so clear about was how he would be able to cope with taking on the role of being a father.
 During the psychotherapeutic process, he reflected on his relationship with his own father and how he still felt somewhat overshadowed by him – he realised that he had never completely struck out on his own.
 In a way, this was true for him as he allowed the parental expectations to take precedence over his own about career choices.

 Through psychotherapy, Jim realised that what had caused his high anxiety allowed him to think about and question his life.
-He said psychotherapy gave him a structured time and place in which to examine his life and his life choices.
+He said psychotherapy gave him a structured time and place to examine his life and life choices.
 Figuring out what his unhappiness was about enabled him to make changes in his personal and work life.
-He embraced the very things he thought were anxiety provoking i.e. being a husband and father.
-Separating at a psychological level from his parents, creating his own family, loving his wife and son brought new energy and vitality to his life.
+He embraced the very things he thought were anxiety-provoking, i.e. being a husband and father.
+Separating from his parents’ psychological level, creating his own family, loving his wife and son brought new energy and vitality to his life.